MathGeniusJodie/mass-extinction/readme.md

 ## philosophy

--   very small, very customizable, built for tailwind
+-   very small, customizable, built for tailwind
 -   doesn't reset styles you're going to overwrite anyway
 -   relies on inherit to set defaults (like border color and box sizing)
 -   fixes common annoyances